 We've been performing successful organ transplants for longer than most medical centers.
 That's because UPMC was one of the first centers to use the breakthrough drugs that keep patients' immune systems from rejecting their new organs.

 Also, we have a long history of helping to develop new antirejection therapies that work better with fewer side effects — so organ recipients can enjoy better health with fewer restrictions.
-Our latest work may greatly reduce the need for antirejection medications, or even eliminate the need for them altogether.
+Our latest work, in partnership with the UPMC Immune Transplant and Therapy Center, is aimed at reducing or potentially eliminating the need for antirejection medications after a transplant.

-UPMC experts have a distinguished history of pioneering and refining new transplant procedures, making it possible to treat even more diseases and conditions that would otherwise cut short a human life.
+UPMC experts have a distinguished history of pioneering and refining new transplant procedures, making it possible to provide a second chance at life for patients who otherwise would not have been a candidate for transplantation.

 Our physicians and researchers have accomplished many historical firsts, giving hope to patients across the county and around the globe.